 Vegan Chicken Tetrazzini Casserole has a rich white sauce and is a family favorite.
 Give it a try the next time you would like a wonderful Italian meal to serve to friends too.

 Vegan Chicken Tetrazzini became reality a few years ago.
 I am not sure where I originally got this idea but it has been floating around in my head for over 20 years.

 Guests and family have all enjoyed it and I would like to pass the recipe on to you.
 It starts with a roux and then when additional ingredients are added the flavors become more than delicious.

-Of course, my ‘chicken’ is seitan and it works great.
+Of course, my 'chicken' is seitan and it works great.
+I've also made a list of my favorite vegan chicken substitutes.
 Give this recipe a try the next time you would like a wonderful Italian meal and you will be happy you did.

 It really is a great go-to.
 You can make it ahead for the whole family or future company.
 And the recipe is large so you can divide it into appropriate sized casserole dishes for your family.

 We only have two in our family so this recipe makes three small casseroles with leftovers.
 We eat one and two go in the freezer for another night when I am too busy or just don't feel like cooking.

 HOW DO YOU MAKE A ROUX AND THEN A SAUCE?

 - A roux is the beginning of a sauce and it starts with butter and flour.
 In our case, it’s dairy free butter.